CLOI ETF and CLOB ETF: Question and Answer

 Read Time 8 MIN

-Collateralized loan obligations (CLOs) have been gaining wider prominence in markets in recent years.
-CLOs have historically offered a compelling combination of attractive yield relative to similarly rated bonds and loans, strong risk protection, and floating rate coupons that increase as rates rise.
-In this Q&A, we answer frequently asked questions about CLOs—including their structure and how they compare to other fixed income options—and specifically about the VanEck CLO ETF (CLOI).
+Collateralized loan obligations (CLOs) have been gaining wider prominence in recent years.
+CLOs have historically offered a compelling combination of attractive yield relative to similarly rated bonds and loans, strong risk protection, and floating rate coupons that limit their price sensitivity to interest rate volatility.
+In this Q&A, we answer frequently asked questions about CLOs—including their structure and how they compare to other fixed income options—and specifically about the VanEck CLO ETF (CLOI) and VanEck AA-BB CLO ETF (CLOB).

 What is a CLO?